lexuanquynh/go_api/README.md

 ```go
 go run server.go
 ```
-- Try use postman and use your APIs:
+- Try to use postman and use your APIs:
 ```PHP
 http://localhost:8080/api/auth/login
 http://localhost:8080/api/auth/register